qossmic/deptrac/README.md

 ```

 Deptrac now finds a violation.
-If we take a closer look at the "SomeRepository" on line 5, we'll see an unused use statement for a controller:
+If we take a closer look at the "SomeRepository" on line 5, we will see an unused use statement for a controller:

 ```php
 namespace examples\MyNamespace\Repository;